danielpartida/rekt-analysis/README.md

 Available fields:id, projectName,description, data, fundsLost, fundsReturned, chainIds, category, issueType, token

 ## Future work
+- Improve the performance of the Streamlit app.
+Another alternative is creating a Dash application where the render is more performant
 - Add text search for searching specific rekt in database
 - Analyze how a project token evolve after a scam.
 Analyze how costly is every scam for the ecosystem.
 - Visualize the rekt of the month